 These moments prompt many firms to reconsider how they share and protect design data.
 One solution gaining traction is secure client portals — cloud-based environments built for engineering workflows, with access control, built-in versioning, and traceability.

-3DEXPERIENCE SOLIDWORKS provides that — a cloud-based platform that combines powerful CAD capabilities with data management.
+SOLIDWORKS Design (previously known as 3DEXPERIENCE SOLIDWORKS) provides that — a cloud-based platform that combines powerful CAD capabilities with data management.
 Designed by Dassault Systèmes, it helps small firms build a more professional, secure, and scalable way to collaborate with clients.

-The 3DEXPERIENCE SOLIDWORKS platform is a cloud-based ecosystem that enables you to securely manage, organize, and share 3D models across the enterprise.
+The SOLIDWORKS Design platform is a cloud-based ecosystem that enables you to securely manage, organize, and share 3D models across the enterprise.
 Image source SOLIDWORKS.

 The Real Cost of Looking Unprofessional